Deepakprasath10/DecisionTree/README.md

-# DecisionTree# 🎓 Student Course Prediction Web App
+# Student Course Prediction Web App

 A Flask-based machine learning web application that predicts the most suitable academic course for a student based on their academic background and preferences.
 The prediction is made using a trained **Decision Tree Classifier**.